MembrilloAmarillo/fizes/README.md

 # fizes
-smol program to search that show files with specified minimum size
+smol program to search files with specified minimum size